Renyin-Zhang/Trove/README.md

 * The trove-file is a text-file.

 ## Note
 The default name of the trove-file is /tmp/trove, and the default minimum length of each indexed word is 4.
-Each trove-file must be stored on, and read from, disk using the `/usr/bin/gzip` and `/usr/bin/zcat` utilities.
-Debug printing is allowed in your submitted program, but it should be indented with one or more space or tab characters.
+Each trove-file is stored on, and read from, disk using the `/usr/bin/gzip` and `/usr/bin/zcat` utilities.